xpmethod-workshops/dhsi-coding-fundamentals/README.md

 ## Day 2 (6hr)

-Lecture:
+Morning (9:00am-12:00pm)
-- How to think like a programmer
+- Lecture / Working Demo (Carry over): Thinking like a computer programmer.
+(John)
   - Pseudocode
   - Variables
   - Data types
   - Control structures
   - Conditionals
   - Where to get help
+- Live programming demo (John)
+  - Zodiac Tool

+Afternoon (1:30pm-4:00pm)
+- Lab: NLTK and other powerful things (Dennis)
+- Working Demo (Depending on progress): Introducing A Workbench (John)

 Light lecture in the morning that builds on experiences the day before, focusing on the mindset of a programmer and important high-level programming concepts.
 Following this will be a small set of activities using python solely in the terminal to give a sense of how these concepts are implemented generally.
 The second part of the morning will include a live coding demo using python in the terminal and a text editor in a separate window to show how to build an simple tool (Previously this was a Chinese zodiac symbol that participants will be able to follow along with.
 See the zodiac folder for these steps).
 This provides two essential things: observation of an actual coding process and a set of templates that they can draw on for the rest of the course (and afterwards).